|

 - -Chronological Release

-the National Archives in 2002; recordings were made between January 1972
+3: 425 hours of tapes released by the National Archives during 2002; recordings were made between January 1972

 and June 1972